Sarah Mesko 'Through the Years' with Lyndon Meyer

 Hop aboard a musical time machine to hear the syncopated classics of Scott Joplin brought back to life by the Peacherine Ragtime Society Orchestra!
 Peacherine, “the premier American ragtime ensemble” as hailed by The Washington Post, celebrates the King of Ragtime and his stirring instrumental favorites, all played from the original historic orchestral scores.
 Although you may not know the name Scott Joplin by heart, you’ve heard his classic melodies everywhere - from the soundtrack to the 1973 Academy Award winning film The Sting, to the tunes played by the ice cream truck!
 Conductor Andrew Greene and the 11 piece Peacherine Orchestra celebrate Joplin’s hits including The Maple Leaf Rag, The Entertainer (the theme from “The Sting”) and much more!
 Musical fun for the whole family!

 Hailing from Austin, Texas, Ruthie Foster brings her powerful voice and history to Northwest Arkansas.
 She comes fresh off the release of her album - Joy Comes Back.
 Stemming from a story of love, loss, and fracture, Foster pours the heartache of her family’s fracture and the cautious hope of a new love into a moving performance.
-This performance will feature the U of A Inspirational Choral and presented in association with the Walton Arts Center.
+This performance will feature the U of A Inspirational Chorale and is presented in association with Walton Arts Center.

 Victor & Penny and the Loose Change Orchestra